shaunlowis/ubutinkering/README.md

 ip -c -h address
 ```

 And then do the needful.
-Alternatively, if you don't have admin access or for whatever other reason, see [here](https://pimylifeup.com/ubuntu-static-ip-netplan/) for other options.
+If you don't have admin access or for whatever other reason, see [here](https://pimylifeup.com/ubuntu-static-ip-netplan/) for other options.

-From here, mount the drive you want to use, as above in fstab, see the `ubunas` entry in `example_fstab`, then do;
+From here, mount the drive you want to use, using Disks, and set the mount point to:

 ```
-# You can swap out vim for nano :)
-vim /etc/fstab
+/mnt/ubunas
 ```

-and update to your appropriate entry.
+After you've created the folder and updated permissions as above.

 *Side note; you might want a different file system if you want windows to see this drive too.
 Ext4 is fine for linux only setups.
 Choose NFS for windows inclusivity.
 Remember to also change your fstab entry to have ntfs in stead of ext4 if you do this.*